criss201x/TSDIT_CHATBOT/README.md

 In the development of the Chatbot, this tool will be used to expose the Chatbot's messaging server to the Internet for the testing phase.
 [37]

 • AWS: Amazon Web Services, it is considered the most complete and used cloud platform in the world; Instead of having physical servers to store data and run applications, these resources can be rented.
 AWS offers a large number of comprehensive services ranging from basic infrastructure to emerging technologies such as AI and machine learning, which is precisely what this project is about.
 AWS is a tool that will facilitate the pre-production deployment of the Chatbot, since the application will be packaged in a Docker container and AWS has this service.
 [38]

+In project management, the Kanban methodology has emerged as a tool that offers a complete and effective perspective for the successful development and execution of projects.
+By providing a transparent and detailed view of the work process, Kanban is presented as a valuable solution for managing tasks, optimizing time and achieving goals efficiently.
+The Kanban methodology is a project management tool and is a great option for project development.
+This methodology offers a transparent way to manage tasks and visualize the process of carrying them out.
+This methodology helps prioritize tasks and manage time efficiently.
+The first step in implementing the Kanban methodology is to define the project workflow.
+To do this, a board must be created that is accessible by all team members.
+Each column on the board must correspond to a specific state of the task flow, from start to finish.
+It is important that the board has as many columns as the states that a task goes through,

+so that you can know the status of each activity.

+One of the peculiarities of the Kanban board is that it is continuous, unlike Scrum.
+As you move forward, new tasks accumulate in the initial section, and in regular meetings they are prioritized and placed in the section that is deemed appropriate.
+This board can be specific for a specific project or generic, depending on the needs of the team.
+The second step to implement the Kanban methodology is to visualize the phases of the production cycle.
+To do this, the work is divided into different parts, which speeds up the production process.
+Each of these parts is written on a post-it and stuck on the board, in the corresponding phase.
+These post-its contain the basic information so that the team quickly knows the total workload that it entails.
+In addition, photos can be used to assign responsibilities, as well as cards with different shapes to put observations or indicate blockages.
+The goal of the visualization is to make as clear as possible the work to be done, the tasks assigned to each team member, the priorities and the assigned goal.
+This helps students to have a clear idea of ​​what is expected of them and to prioritize tasks based on importance and urgency.
+Finally, the third step to implement the Kanban methodology in the project is to apply the motto "Stop Starting, Start Finishing."
+This means that work that is in progress is prioritized instead of starting new tasks.
+Instead of jumping from one task to another, the focus should be on finishing tasks that are already in progress before moving on to new tasks.
+This helps to avoid overwork and the accumulation of pending tasks.
+The Kanban methodology turns out to be an effective tool to manage degree projects efficiently and transparently.
+This methodology can be applied to prioritize tasks, visualize the production process, and avoid overwork.
+With proper implementation, the Kanban methodology can help successfully complete the project that has been planned.
+[39]
+Workflow for project development with the Kanban methodology